This is an updated post from the Macheesmo Archives

-Instead of using pizza dough, I decided to try to layer phyllo dough on a baking sheet to make a crust for the pizza.
+Instead of using pizza dough, I wanted to layer phyllo dough on a baking sheet to make a crust for the pizza.
 Hopefully, it’d be really flaky and resemble both pizza and spanakopita.
 The one change I made between this and the spanakopita I made was to use olive oil instead of clarified butter.
 I just figured olive oil was a bit more pizza-ish.

-For the crust, I used 8 sheets of phyllo, brushing each sheet with olive oil and layering one on top of the other on a clean surface.
+For the crust, I used 8 sheets of phyllo, brushing each sheet with olive oil and layering one on top of the other on a baking sheet lined with parchment paper.
 Try to keep them lined up but don’t worry if you get a small rip or bubble.
 The multiple sheets will cover any minor problems.

 Also, I kind of wanted to mimic an edge of crust around the edge of a pizza, so I took some single sheets of phyllo dough, brushed them on one side with olive oil and then rolled them up!